rsandrini/apexive-pilotlog/README.md

 ## Project Structure

-The main file in this project is the `pilotlog/helpers/import_export.py` module.
+The main file in this project is the [import_export.py](apps/pilotlog/helpers/import_export.py)  module.
-This module contains the `import_from_json` function, which imports pilot log data from a JSON file into the database, keep it normalized in the simplest way possible.
+The module is responsible for importing and exporting data from and to the database, based on the ForeFlight Logbook format.

+In the folder [Data](Data), you will find the JSON files that will be imported and the CSV file that will be exported.

+To se more details about the requirements, please refer to the [Apexive django project](https://us.apexive.com/coding-test-assignments).

 ### Project Overview
 This project provides a reusable solution for importing and exporting data to and from the database in a Django application, based on the **ForeFlight Logbook** format.
 The code is structured to allow reusability across different implementations for importing JSON files and exporting CSV files.

 Considering the requirements: